Maintaining a nice look yard can be rewarding. Having the right tools to do this effectively and safely is important for most homeowners.

 Most electric products will weigh ten-pounds or less, and it should be remembered that a lighter weight may be required for safe operations by someone with less stamina and upper body strength.

-Many manufacturers will offer a limited or lifetime warranty on their electric pole saws.
+Many manufacturers will offer a limited or lifetime warranty on their pole saws.
 Cheaper products will usually be more limited in the coverage offered.

 A company’s willingness to stand behind its products can help to promote more consumer confidence in a saw’s durability than any electric pole saw reviews can.
 The warranty may be the deciding factor between two very similar units.